gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_URHADD	; Used in aarch64-simd.md.
     UNSPEC_SHSUB	; Used in aarch64-simd.md.
     UNSPEC_UHSUB	; Used in aarch64-simd.md.
-    UNSPEC_ADDHN	; Used in aarch64-simd.md.
-    UNSPEC_RADDHN	; Used in aarch64-simd.md.
-    UNSPEC_SUBHN	; Used in aarch64-simd.md.
-    UNSPEC_RSUBHN	; Used in aarch64-simd.md.
     UNSPEC_SQDMULH	; Used in aarch64-simd.md.
     UNSPEC_SQRDMULH	; Used in aarch64-simd.md.
     UNSPEC_PMUL		; Used in aarch64-simd.md.